QuarkNerd/blog/cprice/_posts/2016-06-29-es6-iterators.md

 ---
 author: cprice
 layout: default_post
-title: ES6 Iterators, RxJS, IxJS and the Async Iterators proposal
+title: 'ES6 Iterators, RxJS, IxJS and the Async Iterators proposal'
 categories:
-  - Charting
-  - D3
-  - JavaScript
-  - Web
+  - Tech
 ---

 A quick walk through ES6 iterators and iterables.
 It covers extending [d3fc's](https://d3fc.io/) random data component to implement the required protocols and how this can lead to greater interoperability with utility libraries like RxJS/IxJS.